mfitzsimmons44/CW_approach_to_tof_reduction/README.md

 After running the CW\_reduction\_batch notebook, I ran the CW\_assemble\_batch notebook.
 Then I moved the output files from CW\_reduction\_batch into the &quot;/results&quot; sub-directory.
 The output of the CW\_assemble\_batch notebook remains in the working directory as &quot;RvsQ…&quot;.

+Work funded by the U.S. Department of Energy under contract No. DE-AC05-00OR22725.

 M.R.
 Fitzsimmons (10.07.2020)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4072377.svg)](https://doi.org/10.5281/zenodo.4072377)